 If you’re considering travelling abroad for your liposuction procedure, understand your risks before packing your bags.
 Don’t rely on the glossy brochures and an appealing price tag to make your decision.
-Do some independent research and get a second opinion in Australia prior to putting yourself at risk.
+Do some independent research and get a second opinion in Australia before putting yourself at risk.

-Liposuction is an effect tool to contour and enhance a patient’s body shape.
+Liposuction is an effective tool to contour and enhance a patient’s body shape.
 It’s not a weight loss surgery.
-If you’re trying or planning to lose weight in the future, it’s worth doing so prior to undergoing the procedure.
-Substantial weight loss after your liposuction treatment will affect the results, so making sure you’re at a healthy weight prior will help you avoid undergoing liposuction revision later.
+If you’re trying or planning to lose weight in the future, it’s worth doing so before undergoing the procedure.
+Substantial weight loss after your liposuction treatment can affect the results, so making sure you’re at a healthy weight prior will help you avoid undergoing liposuction revision later.

-Experiencing a “botched” liposuction procedure and being left with less than desirable results can be very emotional.
-Many people are hesitant about undergoing a second liposuction procedure, however living with the irregularities can be difficult.
-Instead of hiding behind baggy clothes, arrange a consultation with Cosmos Clinic to discuss how you can achieve your desired body shape.
+Experiencing a “botched” liposuction procedure and being left disappointed with your results can be very emotional.
+It’s understandable that many people are hesitant about having a second liposuction procedure and living with the irregularities can be difficult.